 This course is an overview of computer use in health care facilities with emphasis on applications for health information services, including the electronic medical record.
 (3 sch: 2 hr. lecture, 2 hr. lab)

 HEATING AND AIR CONDITIONING (ACV)

-ACV 1003 Introduction to Heating, Ventilation, &Air Conditioning
+ACV 1003 Introduction to Heating, Ventilation, & Air Conditioning

 This course is designed for students entering the community college with no previous training.
+(1 hr. lecture, 4 hr. lab)

 ACV 1125 Basic Compression Refrigeration